-Proposal One

-To elect as directors the four nominees named in this proxy statement, each to serve for a term of three years ending at the 2022 Annual Meeting of Shareholders.
+Proposal One To elect as directors the three nominees named in this proxy statement, each to serve for a term of three years ending a the 2023 Annual Meeting of Shareholders. each nominee Page 5 Proposal Two To ratify the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending October 31, 2020.
+FOR Page 24 Proposal Three To approve, on an advisory basis, our executive compensation.
+FOR Page 26

-FOR

-Page 5

-each nominee

-Proposal Two

-To ratify the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending October 31, 2019.

-Page 25

-Proposal Three

-To approve, on an advisory basis, our executive compensation.

-Page 27